jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 When the RC1 is complete, we'll assess its performance in a separate post, a link to which will be provided here.
 Things to be considered in the assessment
 include:
-- Speed of magazine changes
+- Weight, length, & ease of maneuvering in close quarters
 - Muscle fatigue from a long day of shootin' stuff up
-- Ease of maneuvering in close quarters
+- Speed of magazine changes
 - Ability to reliably hit the vital areas of:
   - Wolf-size targets at 50 yards with iron sights, from standing position
   - Wolf-size targets at 100 yards with iron sights, from kneeling position